 4. Determination of the total extent of the damage

-In risk analysis for IT security, a distinction can be made between qualitative and quantitative evaluation.
+In an IT risk assessment, a distinction can be made between qualitative and quantitative evaluation.
 The qualitative IT risk analysis tries to get an overall impression of a certain risk.
-The quantitative IT risk analysis uses a numerical scale for IT risk analysis.
+The quantitative IT risk analysis uses a numerical scale for IT risk assessment.

 IT experts and security officers should consider the following points when performing an IT risk analysis:

 Weak points and new threats regularly occur in IT security.
 Companies must be proactively searching for the weak points and be aware of new threats if they want to keep up with the constantly emerging dangers.
 Time-critical risks may require immediate action.
-Paper-based IT risk analyses are therefore a bad choice if threats are to be averted in time.
+A paper-based IT risk assessment checklist is therefore a bad choice if threats are to be averted in time.

 In this case, the solution is a digital technology with which weak points can be immediately detected and countermeasures can be initiated.
 The following are some of the advantages of Lumiform's digital solution: